opencog/link-grammar/mingw/README-MinGW64.md

 Running
 -------
 On MINGW64, just invoke `link-parser`.<br>
+Note: Currently it gets stuck under MINGW64 just before printing the `linkparser>` prompt (will be checked).

 In Windows, put `C:\msys64\mingw64\bin` in your PATH (or `cd` to it), then invoke `link-parser`.
 On both MINGW64 and Windows console, you can invoke `mingw/link-parser.bat`, which also sets PATH for the `dot` and `PhotoViewer` commands (needed for the wordgraph display feature).